elixir-lang/elixir/README.md

     my_function = -> 1 + 2
     my_function.call % => 3

-    % This won't work and it raises a syntax error my_function = -> (1 + 2)
+    % This won't work and it raises a syntax error as it is ambiguous my_function = -> (1 + 2)

     % This works as well:
     my_function = -> () (1 + 2)

-In the second case, it is ambiguous if the parentheses is part of the argument list or the function expressions.
-This is why you either need to remove parentheses (as in the first example) or add empty parentheses (as in the third example).
-This syntax quickly proves to be very convenient:
+Inline functions are convenient for method calls:

     [1,2,3].map(-> (x) x * 2)   % => [2,4,6]

-In the example above, we are calling .map passing a function as argument.
-If we remove the optional parentheses:
+As the parenthesis are not required, we can remove them:

     [1,2,3].map -> (x) x * 2    % => [2,4,6]

 Other examples using the multiline syntax: